wasm-forge/demo2/README.md

 wasi2ic main.wasm nowasi.wasm
 ```

 The `nowasi.wasm` file should be clear from any WASI dependencies, you can check that using the `wasm2wat` tool that converts a `.wasm` file to its textual `.wat` representation.
-If everything works out, you will see there are no WASI imports left and only some ic0 imports.
+If everything works out, you will see there are no WASI imports left and there are only some `ic0` imports.

 Once you have the `nowasi.wasm`, you can deploy it using the `dfx` command: